-I live in the moment when gardening, stress-free.
+When gardening, be in the moment, stress-free and follow your little plan.
+My plan includes the vegetable names and what to do first.
 I often ask myself how can a tiny seed turn into a tasty veggie.
 Have you ever asked yourself the same question?

-Anyway, I am not going to talk about how the seed develops itself, instead, I describe the process of sow seeds, and growing seeds indoors and outdoors from the very beginning of the growing season.
+Anyway, let’s talk about how the seed develops itself, instead, I describe the process of sow seeds, and growing seeds indoors and outdoors from the very beginning of the growing season.

 Whether you are an urban, country, patio or balcony gardner, you surely will have the same thoughts on why gardening makes us happy.